Gophers baseball team has veteran squad for John Anderson's 40th season

 Raabe is one of seven returning starters on a veteran team with a deep pitching staff heading into Friday's opener against Indiana at U.S. Bank Stadium.

-"I do feel good about our ptiching staff and its development," said John Anderson, who is beginning his 40th season as the Gophers coach.
-"We have some depth and that will be important because we have a schedule format we've never [had] before."
+"I do feel good about our pitching staff and its development," said John Anderson, who is beginning his 40th season as the Gophers coach.
+"We have some depth, and that will be important because we have a schedule format we've never [had] before."

 The primary starting pitchers will be junior righthander J.P.
-Massey (55 strikeouts in 44⅓ career innings) and sophomore righthander Trent Schoeberl (2-0 with 2.75 ERA last season as a freshman).
+Massey (55 strikeouts in 44⅓ career innings) and sophomore righthander Trent Schoeberl (2-0 with 2.75 ERA last season).
 Also returning are seniors Patrick Fredrickson, the Big Ten pitcher of the year in 2018, Joshua Culliver and Bubba Horton.
 Culliver, who pitched one inning last season before having Tommy John surgery, is throwing and expected to pitch this season.

-Newcomers: Five freshmen — outfielder/lefthanded pitcher Brett Bateman, catcher Cody Kelly, infielder Boston Merila, lefthandeer Noah DeLuga and righthander George Klassen — and redshirt senior lefthander Tom Skoro, a transfer from Missouri.
+Newcomers: Five freshmen — outfielder/lefthanded pitcher Brett Bateman, catcher Cody Kelly, infielder Boston Merila, lefthander Noah DeLuga and righthander George Klassen — and redshirt senior lefthander Tom Skoro, a transfer from Missouri.

 Schedule: The Gophers open their 44-game schedule against conference opponents only — 22 at home, 22 on the road — with their first eight games at U.S. Bank Stadium.
 This weekend they will play two games against Indiana and two against Rutgers.
 Beginning March 12, they will play host to a four-game series against Illinois.
 The Gophers will make their Siebert Field debut on April 2 against Michigan State.